 We guess that Eddie is the youngest at maybe 2-4 years old.
 Holly is maybe 5-7 years old but Queen Victoria is more than likely 10-12 or older.
 Check out a recent video of this special lady.
 All of them are so sweet but to take in 3 heartworm positive dogs with tick borne complications will be a huge expense to our rescue at easily $1200 a piece during the course of treatment and Victoria's dental will be another $400 besides.
 We really need a lot of support and any donation - no matter what size would be appreciated.

 Isn't he so handsome?
-Apolo (Anton Ohno) was found running at large in southern Illinois with a 20' telephone cable wrapped around his neck.
+Kyle formerly Apolo (Anton Ohno) was found running at large in southern Illinois with a 20' telephone cable wrapped around his neck.
 He was lucky he didn't strangle.
 He was brought to an animal control on 12-22-2017.
 Sadly he has heartworms and we are sure he also has at least Lyme disease.
 He has started the IBR Heartworm Slow Kill program and is doing well in foster care.
 He has a little bit of a cough running outside and as you can see from his photos, he is a bit thin and has a sway back.
 With a lot of TLC, he is going to recover and make the best companion.
 We are looking for a Foster to Adopt home to help him recover but in the mean time, we would appreciate any donations for his care.
-Here is our Foster Care Application if you can help out.

 Wilbur is a Treeing Walker Coonhound and he came into the IBR program in early July 2016 after being saved the same day he was going to be killed in an over crowded shelter in Arkansas.
 Upon arrival to foster care, Wilbur still had engorged ticks on him.
 He was started on antibiotics right away and a 4DX snap test came across negative for heartworm, anaplasma, ehrlichia and Lyme disease.
 As we know the 4DX is not reliable for the proper diagnosis of tick borne disease, after a few weeks on antibiotics and at the time of his neuter after he gained a few pounds, the IDEXX 371 revealed Ehrlichia @1:100, Lyme @1:100 and RMSF @1:800.
 We also did a CBC/Chem that revealed a few red flags in his blood work-- but under the circumstances, not surprising.
 Wilbur was doing well in foster care although still a bit frightened of the men in the home-- but he learned to socialize and found a good playmate in another adopted Beagle in the home.